 “By this, all people will know that you are my disciples, if you have love for one another.”-John 13:35

-Verse 35 is continuation of verse 34.
-Francis Schaeffer wrote some of the most amazing pages about these two verses in The Mark of the Christian (1970).
-Following Jesus, Schaeffer said how we carry out Jesus’s commandment is the key criterion by which the world may know what Christianity is all about.
+John 13:35 is a continuation of verse 34.
+Francis Schaeffer wrote some of the most remarkable pages about these two verses in The Mark of the Christian (1970).
+Following Jesus, Schaeffer said that how we carry out Jesus’s commandment is the key criterion by which the world may know what Christianity is all about.

-We often assume that people make their determinations about the truth of the faith based upon well-reasoned apologetics, culturally relevant messages, or great facilities (or shabby facilities).
-We stress secondary issues and we miss the main point.
+We often assume that people determine the truth of the faith based upon well-reasoned apologetics, culturally relevant messages, or excellent facilities.
+We stress secondary issues, and we miss the main point.

 Jesus told his disciples, “Look…you have seen how I have lived my life.
 I have loved the unlovable.
 I have healed the broken.
-I have crossed cultural lines, even with those most people consider morally deplorable.
-That included some of you.
+I have crossed cultural lines, even with those most people consider morally deplorable, including some of you.
 I have sought to serve rather than be served.
-Do that yourselves and when people are able to see the love that you offer, walls will come down.”
+I want you to do likewise, and when people see my love through you, walls will come down.”